 Json Controller

-In normal life we still return in Json format more often, for this we will add a JsonModule module:
+In normal life we want to return Json format more often, for this we will add a JsonModule module:

 import ru.tinkoff.kora.common.KoraApp;